-CONFIGURING EGRESS Use the QoS Egress Port Schedulers page to show an overview of the QoS Egress Port Schedulers, including the queue mode and weight.
+This page shows an overview of the QoS Egress Port Schedulers, including the queue mode and weight.
 Click on any of the entries in the Port field to configure egress queue mode, queue shaper (rate and access to excess bandwidth), and port shaper.

-Advanced Configuration, QoS, Port Scheduler
+Configuration \ QoS \ Port Scheduler